Milk Blebs and Shooting Pain

 Before I noticed I had a milk blister, I started to feel a clog building.
 Anytime I touched or even rubbed against a certain spot on my breast, it felt extremely tender.
 I could also feel a distinctly hard lump where the clog was.

 So when I realized I had a clog, I started to try and work it out.
-But no matter how much massaging, heat compresses, breastfeeding and pumping I did, the clog would not budge.
+But no matter how much massaging, heat compressing, breastfeeding, and pumping I did, the clog would not budge.
 And it started getting more and more painful.

 I also had a lot of localized nipple pain when breastfeeding.
 Nothing seemed to help.

 After some googling and examining my nipple, I realized I had a milk blister.
-I could see a little translucent fluid filled sack on my nipple.
-And while many sources discourage popping a milk blister, I was desperate.
+I could see a little translucent fluid-filled sack on my nipple.
+And while many sources discouraged popping a milk blister, I was desperate.

 Luckily, with a husband who is a surgical nurse, we had some sterilized needles on hand.
 So I opened one up and very very carefully made the tiniest prick on the milk blister.
-(Note that medical professionals will almost certainly advice against popping a milk blister yourself.
-This doesn’t mean you can’t find tons of desperate mommas in forums online saying that they went ahead and popped their milk blisters.)
+(Note that medical professionals will almost certainly advise against popping a milk blister.
+This doesn’t mean you can’t find tons of desperate mommas in forums online saying that they went ahead and popped their milk blisters.
+Again, please note that I am not a medical professional or qualified to give medical advice.)

 Immediate relief!
 Milk started pouring out of the nipple pore.
 It just kept draining and draining, and that hard lump on my breast where the clog was slowly softened.
 And five minutes later, it was as though that stubborn clog and milk blister had never happened.
 Or so I thought.